 Soooooo it’s that time of year again!
 Pumpkin Spice time!!
 I personally have never had a Pumpkin Spice Latte from Starbucks before (I’m more of a black coffee kind of girl), but I do love a good pumpkin cookie!
-I had made pumpkin cookies before, but they have always turned out too cakey for my taste.
+I have made pumpkin cookies before, but they have always turned out too cakey for my taste.
 It’s not the cookies fault…it’s just what happens when you add a moist ingredient like pumpkin puree to a cookie dough.
 So I decided I wanted a pumpkin cookie, but without adding pumpkin puree.
-Yeah I know…I’m weird and sometimes just want to be a little different.
-So to obtain that pumpkin flavor in the cookies, I decided to make a recipe using only spices!
+To obtain that pumpkin flavor in the cookies, I made a pumpkin cookie using only pumpkin pie spices!
 No pumpkin puree!
-I searched and searched on other blogs, the internet and Pinterest but I could not find any Pumpkin Chocolate Chip cookies that didn’t require pumpkin puree.
-So I decided to make one up.
-You’re welcome.
-So for you today I have a Pumpkin Spice White Chocolate Chip cookie with no pumpkin puree involved!

-I took an old standby chocolate chip cookie recipe and tweaked it with pumpkin spice, cinnamon and nutmeg spices.
-When I bake, sometimes I will use generic ingredients to bake with (if you bake from scratch then you feel me on how expensive it gets baking), but for spices I don’t skimp.
-McCormick all the way for my spices…plus their bottles are pretty.
-And the same goes for the white chocolate chips.
+I loved the texture and taste of these cookies!
+I took an old standby chocolate chip cookie recipe and tweaked it by adding pumpkin spice, cinnamon and nutmeg spices.
 I am not a big lover of white chocolate and these cookies were goooooood.
-So buy good quality white chocolate such as Ghirardelli or Nestle (I used Nestle).
+White chocolate and all.
+But buy good quality white chocolate such as Ghirardelli or Nestle (I used Nestle).
+It really does make a difference.
+Totally HATE white chocolate??
+Use milk chocolate or semi-sweet chocolate chips instead!

 Pumpkin Spice White Chocolate Chip CookiesPrint Recipe